 Although NanoBiT® was first developed as a tool to monitor and measure protein:protein interactions (PPI), the bright signal, inherently low background and fast, add-incubate-read workflow make this luminescent technology ideal for immunoassay applications.

-Recently Promega announced the release of an in vitro diagnostic test for SAR-CoV-2 antibodies that is based on the NanoBiT® Technology.
+Recently Promega announced the release of a CE-marked in vitro diagnostic test for SAR-CoV-2 antibodies that is based on the NanoBiT® Technology.
+A version of the Lumit™ Dx SARS-CoV-2 Immunoassay has been available in the US since August 2020 under a policy allowing developers of serological tests to make them available while awaiting US Food and Drug Administration (FDA) review.
 The Lumit™ Dx SARS-CoV-2 Immunoassay detects SARS-CoV-2 antibodies in serum or plasma samples using a SARS-CoV-2-specific protein (CoV-2 protein) labeled with the two subunits of NanoBiT® (SmBiT or LgBiT).
 When these two labeled proteins are added to a sample that contains SARS-Cov-2 antibodies, they bind to the antibody, bringing the LgBiT and SmBiT subunits close together.
 The two subunits then form a functional bioluminescent enzyme and generate a luminescent signal in the presence of a detection reagent.

 The novel bioluminescence detection method used by the Lumit™ Dx SARS-COV-2 Immunoassay enables the specific interaction between antibodies and SARS-CoV-2 proteins to be detected directly, without the intermediate steps required with other technologies like ELISAs.
 Removing these intermediate detection steps makes the workflow is simple and fast, going from sample to result in approximately one hour.
 Luminescent detection also eliminates the background signal, non-specific interactions and inconsistency that have plagued the immunoassay field.